jmp75/didactique/doc/debian_install.md

 ## old laptiop

-usermod -a -G sftp_users per202
+/usr/sbin/usermod -a -G sftp_users per202

 but seems not to wrk as expected.
 Not in that group.